 - Other Kinds of Cybercrimes Prosecuted in California

 - Additional Resources

 Types of Cybercrimes

-In California, computer crimes can be prosecuted in state or federal court.
+In California, cybercrimes are usually prosecuted as a felony offense that comes with harsh penalties in either state or federal court.
 Examples of the most commonly prosecuted computer crimes include:

 - DMCA Issues

 - Unlawful Use of a Computer

 - Credit Card Fraud

 - Denial of Service (DOS or DDoS) attacks